PRAEst-76/script.batocerawidget/README.md

-This Kodi addon script will parse gamelist files in Batocera's roms directory for favorites and display them in a widget.
+This Kodi addon script will parse gamelist files in Batocera Linux's roms directory for favorites and display them in a widget.

 Currently, this only works with versions of Kodi installed within Batocera.
 I may add support for other EmulationStation-based gaming platforms if there is interest.